C0deWiser/folks/README.md

 When you define default rules, you should return roles, allowed to perform given action.
 You may return array of roles, one role, `*` as any role or nothing.
 Role `guest` means anonymous user.
 Role `any` means any authorized user.

-Other rules you may tune up using administrative interface.
-Those rules can not override defaults.

 Out-of-the-box Policy supports Laravel default actions: `viewAny` and `create` as non-model and `view`, `update`, `delete`, `restore` and `forceDelete` as model actions.